 - Freshly ground black pepper

-- Make the mustard vinaigrette; in a medium bowl combine dillweed, lemon juice, vinegar, mustard, salt, and the 1/4 teaspoon pepper.
-Add the oil and whisk until fully blended.
+- In a medium bowl combine 1 Tablespoon fresh dill weed, 1 Tablespoon lemon juice, 1 Tablespoon vinegar, 2 teaspoons mustard, ¼ teaspoon salt, and ¼ teaspoon pepper.
+Add 3 Tablespoons olive oil and whisk until fully blended.
 Add peas to vinaigrette; toss to coat.

-- Slice endive in half lengthwise and remove core.
-Slice endive lengthwise into thin strips.
+- Slice 1 small head of endive in half lengthwise and remove core.
+Slice endive again lengthwise into thin strips.
 Add endive to pea mixture; lightly toss to mix.

 - Arrange lettuce on a plate; top with pea mixture.
 Sprinkle with additional pepper.
 If desired, top with nuts and chive blossom florets.

-- Tip: Break the chive blossoms from the stem to get florets.
+- Break the chive blossoms from the stem to get florets.

-- Alternately, lightly tear butter lettuce into bite-size pieces and toss with pea mixture.
-Pass nuts and chive blossoms around table.
+- Lightly tear butter lettuce into bite-size pieces and toss with pea mixture.
+Pass nuts and chive blossoms around the table.

 Recipe adapted from Better Homes and Garden Fresh cookbook.